Daily Words of God: Knowing God | Excerpt 11

 March 7, 2021

-How God Establishes Man’s Outcome and the Standard by Which He Establishes Man’s Outcome
+How God Determines People’s Outcomes and the Standards by Which He Does So

-Since God doesn’t use how people think this way or that way, their ideas and viewpoints, as a standard to establish the outcome of man, then what kind of standard does He use?
-God uses trials to establish the outcome of man.
-There are two standards for using trials to establish man’s outcome: The first is the number of trials that people undergo, and the second is the people’s result in these trials.
-It is these two indicators that establish man’s outcome.
-Now we will elaborate on these two standards.
+If God does not use people’s various thoughts, ideas, and viewpoints as standards by which to determine their outcomes, what sort of standard does He use to determine people’s outcomes?
+He uses trials to determine their outcomes.
+There are two standards to God’s use of trials to determine people’s outcomes: The first is the number of trials that people undergo, and the second is the results these trials have on people.
+It is these two indicators that establish a person’s outcome.
+Now, let’s elaborate on these two standards.

-First of all, when you are faced with a trial from God (note: It’s possible that in your eyes this trial is a small one and isn’t worth mentioning), God will make you distinctly aware that this is the hand of God upon you, and that it is God who has arranged this circumstance for you.
-When your stature is immature, God will arrange trials in order to test you.
-These trials will correspond to your stature, that which you’re able to understand, and that which you’re able to withstand.
-Test what part of you?
-Test your attitude toward God.
+To begin, when a person is faced with a trial from God (note: It is possible that in your eyes, this trial might be a minor one, not worth mentioning), He will make you distinctly aware that this is His hand upon you, and that it is He who arranged this circumstance for you.
+While you are still immature of stature, God will arrange trials in order to test you, and these trials will correspond to your stature, what you are able to comprehend, and what you can withstand.
+What part of you will be tested?
+Your attitude toward God.
 Is this attitude very important?
-Of course it’s important!
-Moreover, it’s especially important!
-Because this attitude of man is the result God wants, it is the most important thing as far as God is concerned.
-Otherwise God wouldn’t spend His efforts on people by engaging in these kinds of work.
-God wants to see your attitude toward Him by way of these trials; He wants to see whether or not you are on the right path; and He wants to see whether or not you are fearing God and shunning evil.
-Therefore, regardless of whether you understand a lot or a little of the truth at that particular time, you will still be faced with God’s trial, and following any increase in the amount of truth you understand, God will continue to arrange corresponding trials for you.
-When you are once again faced with a trial, God wants to see whether your viewpoint, your ideas, and your attitude toward God have had any growth in the meantime.
-Some people say: “Why does God always want to see people’s attitudes?
-Hasn’t God seen how they put truth into practice?
-Why would He still want to see people’s attitudes?”
+Of course it is important!
+It is of special importance!
+This attitude in humans is the result God desires, so, as far as He is concerned, it is the most important thing of all.
+Otherwise, God would not spend His efforts on people by engaging in such work.
+By way of these trials, God wants to see your attitude toward Him; He wants to see whether or not you are on the right path.
+He also wants to see whether or not you fear God and shun evil.
+Therefore, whether you understand much or little of the truth at any particular time, you will still be faced with God’s trials, and following any increase in the amount of truth you understand, He will continue to arrange relevant trials for you.
+When you are once again faced with a trial, God will want to see whether your viewpoint, your ideas, and your attitude toward Him have experienced any growth in the intervening period of time.
+Some people wonder, “Why does God always want to see people’s attitudes?
+Hasn’t He already seen how they put the truth into practice?
+Why would He still want to see their attitudes?”
 This is mindless drivel!
-Since God proceeds like this, then God’s intentions must lie therein.
-God always observes people from their side, watching their every word and deed, their every act and movement, even their every thought and idea.
-Everything that happens to people: their good deeds, their faults, their transgressions, and even their rebellions and betrayals, God will record it all as evidence in establishing their outcome.
-As God’s work builds up step-by-step, you hear more and more truth, you accept more and more positive things, positive information, and the reality of the truth.
-Over the course of this process, God’s requirements of you will also increase.
-At the same time, God will arrange heavier trials for you.
-His goal is to examine whether your attitude toward God has matured in the meantime.
-Of course, during this time, the viewpoint God demands of you conforms to your understanding of the reality of the truth.
+Given that God works in this manner, His will must lie therein.
+God constantly observes people from the side, watching their every word and action, their every deed and movement; He even observes their every thought and idea.
+God makes a note of everything that happens to people—their good deeds, their faults, their transgressions, even their rebellions and betrayals—as evidence with which to determine their outcomes.
+Step by step, as God’s work is elevated, you will hear more truths and come to accept more positive things and information, and you will gain more of the reality of the truth.
+Throughout this process, God’s requirements of you will also increase, and as they do, He will arrange more serious trials for you.
+His goal is to examine whether your attitude toward Him has progressed in the meantime.
+Of course, when this happens, the viewpoint God demands of you will conform to your understanding of the reality of the truth.